moov-io/ach/docs/returns.md

 ### Return codes

+Below are Nacha's supported return codes.
+Refer to the Nacha rules and regulations for more detail on a specific return code handling and usage.

+#### General Return Codes

 | Code | Reason | Description |
 |----|-----|------|
 | `R01` | Insufficient Funds | Available balance is not sufficient to cover the dollar value of the debit entry |